mcp-unity

 Menu Items Not Executing

-- Check the menu item path and context.
+- Verify menu item path is correct (case-sensitive)

 Contributing